4scriptkiddies/punchers/README.md

 # punchers
 # for script kiddies only!
-# Autors: blabla, Jeckson, asadasad, mashu.
+# Autors: Yura, blabla, asadasad, mashu.
-# Design: yuri